Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

-Generally speaking herbs love sunlight; in fact, the more light that an herb receives the better it will grow!
-It’s one of the most important details you can pay attention to, actually, as herbs prefer 6 to 8 hours of direct sunlight.
-If you have a southern facing window, it’s the perfect spot to place your herbs.
+Generally speaking, herbs love sunlight; in fact, the more light that an herb receives the better it will grow!
+It’s one of the most important details you can pay attention to, actually, as herbs prefer 6–8 hours of direct sunlight.
+If you have a southern-facing window, it’s the perfect spot to place your herbs.

-If you don’t have a southern facing window, consider providing additional light with a CFL task light.
-If extra light isn’t an option, focus on herbs that need as much sunlight.
-Chives, mint or parsley can’t abide with more than 6 hours of direct sunlight.
+If you don’t have a southern-facing window, consider providing additional light with a CFL task light.
+If extra light isn’t an option, focus on herbs that don't need as much sunlight.
+Chives, mint, or parsley can’t abide with more than 6 hours of direct sunlight.

 Avoid placing the leaves of your herbs directly against the glass of the window as the leaves touching the glass could burn.
 If drafty windows are a concern, consider placing a towel between the glass and the plant to limit plant stress.

-Herbs grow best when temperatures are between 65 to 70 degrees, which is about the average temperature of a household.
+Herbs grow best when temperatures are between 65–70 degrees, which is about the average temperature of a household.
 Should you want to slow down the rate of growth of your herbs consider lowering the temperature in your home (or stashing the plants in a cooler location).

 Herbs need plenty of circulation, so don’t squish them together or it may promote disease.
 If you grow multiple herbs next to each other consider rearranging their order from time to time to increase circulation and promote growth.
 Gently brush your hand across the tops of your herbs to encourage stem health.

 Like other plants, herbs prefer to have brief dry spells between watering.
 Allow the soil to become dry to about 2 inches from the top before watering it slowly, yet thoroughly.
-Don’t pour the water in too quickly, or if may go straight through the pot without being absorbed by the soil.
-Generally speaking, you’ll likely need to water your herb garden two to three times a week.
+Don’t pour the water in too quickly, or it may go straight through the pot without being absorbed by the soil.
+Generally speaking, you’ll likely need to water your herb garden 2–3 times a week.

 Purchase containers that will have enough room for your herb but won’t be too spacious or too cramped.
 If a pot is too large it will be more difficult to keep soil moisture even, if the pot is too small your plant might become stunted.

 Never use soil from your outside garden, as it may contain disease or tiny bugs.
-(And who wants bugs inside their house, yuck!)
+(Who wants bugs inside their house?
+Yuck!)
 Growing herbs indoors requires soil with more drainage than normal.
 Be sure to select a potting soil specifically for indoor gardening.
-Packages labeled as “potting mix” tend to have added perlite which aerate the mix.
+Packages labeled as “potting mix” tend to have added perlite which aerates the mix.
 Add peat or a little sand to the soil for herbs that tend like soil on the dry side.